sush562/sush562/Achievements/Degree Certificates/README.md

 # Degree Certificates

-This section has all my schooling, graduate and post graduate degree certificates.
+This section has all my graduate and post graduate degree certificates.

-Note: My MBA covocation degree is yet to be issued from University.